How does EFT work to produce remarkable results from just saying a few words and tapping on meridian points?

 When the flow of energy is disrupted in people, some parts of the body experience a shortage of energy and others too much.
 There is an imbalance.

 The physical EFT tapping with the tips of the fingers on acupuncture points on the face and body where the energy is stuck to help clears this ZZZZT.
-This is how EFT works by helping to balance and open the way for the energy traveling through these channels is balanced and flows freely throughout the body.
+This is how EFT works by helping to balance and open the way for the energy traveling through these channels to flows freely throughout the body.

 Please note: the strong mind-body connection between illness, emotions and stress is acknowledged by Dr. Gabor Mate in this interview.